Major fire in Tūrangi industrial area

-Firefighters are battling a large blaze in Tūrangi.
+Firefighters are battling a large blaze at an industrial building in Tūrangi.

 The Turangi Fire Brigade said in a Facebook post there was a large structure fire in the industrial area of Turangi at present.